DavidCramer/facetwp-manipulator/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manipulate FacetWP easily by adding snippets and custom code to FacetWP Hooks.
+FacetWP Manipulator allows you to add code to specific FacetWP filters and Actions to manipulate functionality without hard coding it to the theme.

 == Description ==